daneyul/chuseok/src/pages/Folk/index.md

 <p class="blog-cap">Commons - Wikipedia</p>
 <h2 class="blog-header--2">Ssireum 씨름</h2>
 <p>
-A wrestling event between two participants wearing thick fabric belts.
-The game is played by grabbing onto the opponent’s thigh with one hand, their belt with the other, and trying to send the opponent to the ground.
-The game is traditionally played on sand, however it can also be safely played on mats at home.
-Ssireum is also a Korean tradition that has been listed in UNESCO.
+Ssireum is a wrestling event where two participants, clad in thick fabric belts, grapple each other with the aim of bringing their opponent to the ground.
+While traditionally played on sand, Ssireum can be safely adapted for home play with the use of mats.
+This traditional Korean wrestling has also been listed in UNESCO's intangible cultural heritage.
 </p>
 <a href="https://www.youtube.com/watch?v=Vy1PFvDCE0Q" target="_blank"><u>Click here to watch it</u></a>
 </div>

 <div class="blog-p">
 <h2 class="blog-header--2">Dalkssaum 닭싸움</h2>
-<p>Literally “chicken-fighting game”.
-This refers to players trying to knock each other over while holding onto one leg and hopping around.
-The game can be played individually or in teams.
-Here is a clip from a Korean variety show in which they play Dalkssaum.</p>
+<p>Literally translating to the "chicken-fighting game," Dalkssaum involves players hopping on one leg, attempting to knock over their opponents.
+This game can be played individually or in teams, often sparking intense yet enjoyable competition.
+You can watch a clip from a popular Korean variety show demonstrating a round of Dalkssaum here.</p>
 <a href="https://www.youtube.com/watch?v=oXnPXjWMXps" target="_blank"><u>The show’s called “Running Man”</u></a>
 </div>